center-for-threat-informed-defense/attack-workbench-frontend/docs/integrations.md

 ]
 ```

 Depending on your deployment of the workbench the REST API URL may be different.
+See the environment files, `src/environments/`, for the currently configured REST API URL.

 ### 3. Build the site